-Revoking certificates and configuring CRL accessibility
+Revoking certificates and publishing CRL

 - 1 Access the OpenXPKI server. - a From a web browser, type http://ipaddress/openxpki/. - b Log in as Operator.
 The default password is openxpki.

 Note: The Operator login has two preconfigured operator accounts, raop and raop2.